| Support: Frequently Asked Questions (FAQ)

 There can also be system wide changes that impact the weather normalized values.
 These

-- Bi-monthly additions to historical weather records (will only impact recent bills)
+changes could include:- Bi-monthly additions to historical weather records (will only impact recent bills)

 - Updates and improvements to the weather normalization algorithm (rare)